 Flat-Fee Divorce In Florida

 An uncontested divorce can be a lot less expensive than a traditional divorce.
 Most law firms will charge by the hour and require large retainers for a traditional divorce.
-However, uncontested divorces are eligible for a low cost, flat-fee program with Florida Law Advisers.
-The flat-fee will cover all of the legal fees for the case, as long as it remains uncontested.
+However, uncontested divorces are eligible for a low cost, flat-fee program with Florida Law Advisers, P.A.
+The flat-fee will cover all the legal fees for the case, as long as it remains uncontested.

 Most divorce attorneys in the Tampa Bay Area charge $300 – $450 per hour.
 Time spent negotiating, attending court hearings, and drafting documents are all billed hourly.
 Phone calls and emails with the lawyer are also usually charged by the hour.
 The costs for divorce can get out of control very quickly if services are billed by the hour.
 On the other hand, a flat-fee divorce provides peace of mind knowing exactly how much the case will cost.